Medication Search: Advair Inhalation Aerosol

 This medication contains two active ingredients that are used to treat asthma and chronic obstructive pulmonary disease (COPD).
 The two active ingredients are salmeterol and fluticasone.
 Salmeterol belongs to a group of medications called bronchodilators.
 These medications relax the muscles in the walls of the small air passages in the lung, keeping the air passage open and making it easier to breathe.
 Fluticasone belongs to a group of medications known as corticosteroids.
 Corticosteroids reduce inflammation in the lungs and help reduce the swelling and irritation in the walls of the small air passages in the lungs.
 This helps open the airways and improve breathing.

-The inhaled powder for the Diskus can be utilized to treat asthma and COPD, however the inhaled aerosol should only be utilized to treat asthma.
+The powder for inhalation can be used to treat asthma and COPD, however the inhaled aerosol should only be used to treat asthma.

 It is important to remember that salmeterol – fluticasone is intended for long-term relief and is not intended for immediate relief.
 Inhalers that contain "reliever" medications with fast action (e.g., salbutamol, terbutaline) will still be needed while using this medication.